Brennah Hutchison, University of Memphis

 For example, if a client arrives with a writing project that has coded language that is not EAE, and, as a tutor, you are not familiar with it, start the session’s conversation by bringing this up.
 Learn why they chose certain words or phrases and how the client thinks they contribute to their argument and writing style.
 This way, you can show your client that their sense of identity within their writing takes priority.
 Moreover, the session conversation becomes constructed around the ways in which the student wants to express themselves academically, and not how they should sound academically.
 Likewise, you can show the client how EAE can complement what they have already written and still meet the standards that most college instructors ask of them.

-Furthermore, as a white writing center tutor, we should not assume that a student has not yet mastered the art of code-meshing.
+Furthermore, white writing center tutors should not assume that a student has not yet mastered the art of code-meshing.
 It goes without saying that many students of color have already cracked the EAE code and have had to negotiate their literacies in spaces of discourse (Grimm, 2011, p.
 85).
 Your only job is to inform them that the skills they have already mastered in other spaces of discourse can be utilized effectively within their academic writing.

 Writing Center Sessions are Interdependent Learning Opportunities